 News in brief from the pharma and medical devices sectors – Summer 2019 trade mark decisions from the UK and EU

-Home / News & Events / News in brief from the pharma and medical devices sectors – Summer 2019 trade mark decisions from the UK and EU
+Home / News & Articles / News in brief from the pharma and medical devices sectors – Summer 2019 trade mark decisions from the UK and EU

 Senior Associate Suzanne Power reports on the Summer 2019 trade mark decisions from the UK and EU in the Pharma and Med Dev sectors.